Online Business Students Gain International HR Expertise

 The online opportunity combines the same level of rigor that is a trademark of the college in a more flexible format.
 The blend is ideal for students balancing full-time work schedules and other responsibilities.

-“I was really pleased to see the turn toward giving students that opportunity,” Chauvin says.
+“I was really pleased to see the shift toward giving students that opportunity,” Chauvin says.
 “It offers something I think the community wants and it’s not limited to Lafayette.
-It’s online — it can be anybody.
+It’s online — it can be anyone, anywhere.

-“Millennials sort of want it all and now.
+“Students today want it all and now.
 They are enrolled full-time in school, living on their own, and working, in many cases, the equivalent of a full-time job.
-The online program will afford them the opportunity to work full time while pursuing their four-year degree.”
+The online program affords them the opportunity to continue building their careers while pursuing their four-year degree.”

-Online students have to be independent, self-driven, and self-directed, Chauvin says, holding themselves accountable for assignments and progress.
+Online students must be independent, self-driven, and self-directed, Chauvin says, holding themselves accountable for assignments and progress.

 “Students have this assumption that online is easy, but my students have as much work during the week as if they were in class,” Chauvin says.
 “They do not sit idle.